 The Division of Cytopathology at the University of Mississippi Medical Center, Jackson, offers two one-year ACGME-approved fellowship program that includes advanced training in diagnostic gynecological and non-gynecological exfoliative cytopathology, fine-needle aspiration biopsy, specimen preparation, and laboratory management.

-Our cytopathology laboratory performs more than 60,000 tests per year, with more than 50,000 liquid-based gynecologic cases.
-Non-gyn volume consists of more than 1,500 body fluids and approximately 950 fine needle aspiration (FNA) biopsies.
+Our cytopathology laboratory performs more than 35,000 to 40,000 tests per year, with up to 30,000 liquid-based gynecologic cases.
+Non-gyn volume consists of up to 2,000 body fluids and approximately 2,000 fine needle aspiration (FNA) biopsies.
 We also offer in-house reflex HPV testing.

-Training in FNAs includes participation in the performance and on-site interpretation of needle aspirations of palpable masses and in the on-site interpretation of specimens obtained under radiologic guidance; including transabdominal and endoscopic-ultrasound and CT-guided transthoracic specimens.
+Training in FNAs includes participation in the performance and on-site interpretation of needle aspirations of palpable masses and in the on-site interpretation of specimens obtained under radiologic guidance; including transabdominal and endoscopic-ultrasound guided thyroid, pulmonary, GI specimens and CT-guided transthoracic, intra-abdominal, soft tissue, retroperitoneal and spin biopsies.
 Ancillary techniques, such as immunocytochemistry, electron microscopy and flow cytometry, are available for more comprehensive evaluation of diagnostically challenging cases.